Selection and Influence in Cultural Dynamics: Discussion and Conclusions

 In this paper, we presented a novel model of cultural dynamics that captures the essential aspect of several previously studied models: the interplay between selection and influence.
 We concentrated on two instances of this model.
 In the basic version, the {\em global model}, each person selects another person from the entire population to interact with.
 In the {\em local model}, a person selects an interaction partner from a subset of the population consisting of similar people.
+We provided a nearly complete treatment of the global model, showing that the system always converges from any initial mass vector, and providing a complete characterization of Lyapunov-stable equilibria.